110 Years of Innovation

 In this year, HIMA introduces HIMatrix, the world's first TÜV-certified safety system with secure communication over Ethernet for mechanical engineering and plant manufacturing.
 Not only this, as the world's first producer of safety systems, the company receives the IEC 61508 certificate for functional safety management from TÜV.

-HIMA proves itself as a leading innovator and develops several cutting-edge solutions: including the SIL calculation tool SILence.
+HIMA proves itself as a leading innovator and develops several cutting-edge solutions: including the SIL calculation tool SILence and the world's first intrinsically safe communication for Ex Zone 1 areas via Ethernet.

 HIMA celebrates 100 years of business – and continues to expand.
 The group opens more companies in Benelux, Colombia, the Middle East, New Zealand, Oman, Singapore, and Turkey.
 HIMA goes to where the demand for sophisticated technology is constantly increasing.